-Packers president says they’re ‘not idiots’ and Aaron Rodgers ‘will be back’
+Aaron Rodgers says ‘I don’t think that there’s any reason why I wouldn’t be back’ with Packers

+Rodgers had a brilliant season and is likely to be named the NFL’s MVP.
+That came on the heels of the Packers using a first-round choice in last year’s draft on his potential eventual successor, Jordan Love.
+During Tuesday’s appearance on McAfee’s show, Rodgers called it a “dream scenario” to play his entire career with a single team.

+“When they drafted Jordan,” Rodgers said, “it was more just like the reality kicking in, going: ‘Hey, that’s actually never the case.
+There are no absolutes in this business.’ … I just reiterated that after the game.
+And I get it.
+Some people are like, ‘Well, you just threw 48 touchdowns and are probably going to win MVP.’
+Yeah, I understand that.
+But, again, there’s no absolutes in this business.
+So I gave a real answer in the moment and then people obviously — it’s a slow week.”

-The comments Monday by Murphy echo those made Sunday evening by Coach Matt LaFleur, who said following the Packers’ 31-26 defeat to the Tampa Bay Buccaneers at Lambeau Field: “I sure as hell hope so.
+The comments Monday by Murphy echoed those made Sunday night by Coach Matt LaFleur, who said following the Packers’ 31-26 defeat to the Tampa Bay Buccaneers: “I sure as hell hope so.
 I mean, the guy’s the MVP of this league.
 He is the heart and soul of our football team.
 So hell yeah, he’d better be back here.
 He’s our leader.”

-That came after Rodgers, 37, said in his postgame video news conference: “A lot of the guys’ futures that are uncertain, myself included, that’s what’s sad about it most, getting this far.
-Obviously there’s going to be an end to it at some point, whether we make it past this one or not.
-But just the uncertainty is tough and the finality of it all.”

-Rodgers had a brilliant season and is likely to be named the NFL’s MVP.
-That came after the Packers used a first-round choice in last year’s NFL draft on his potential eventual successor, Jordan Love.
-There has been speculation in recent days that Rodgers will seek an upgrade of a contract that runs through the 2023 season.
+There has been speculation in recent days that Rodgers will seek an upgrade of his contract, which runs through the 2023 season.
 He signed a four-year, $134 million extension in 2018 with two seasons remaining on his existing deal.

 “When Rodgers did his contract, there were all kinds of theories about making the deal adjustable to the marketplace, to the Salary Cap, having a lot of future guarantees, etc.,” former Packers executive Andrew Brandt wrote on Twitter.
 “And Aaron could have leveraged more of that if he waited.
 But the Packers threw enough money at him (including a $58 [million] signing bonus) to get him to jump and were able to maintain their cherished precedent and guarantee structure.
 Now my sense is that Aaron may want to revisit some of that precedent.”